levicm/notion-desktop/README.md

 # Notion Desktop

-Notion Desktop is a cross-platform desktop application that allows you to use Notion directly on your computer, making it easier to chat with friends and family while working.
+Notion Desktop is a cross-platform desktop application that allows you to use Notion directly on your computer.

 Based on Tanmoy Ganguly [notion-desktop](https://github.com/xanmoy/notion-desktop) work.

 ![Image](https://github.com/levicm/notion-desktop/blob/main/screenshots/notion-desktop.jpeg)